Dr. Kai QUEK 郭全鎧

 - "Authoritarian Public Opinion and the Democratic Peace" (with Mark Bell).
-International Organization (Forthcoming).
+International Organization (2018): Link

 - "Can China Back Down?
 Crisis Deescalation in the Shadow of Popular Opposition" (with Alastair Iain Johnston).
-International Security (Forthcoming).
+International Security (2018): Link

 - "Are Costly Signals More Credible?
 Evidence of Sender-Receiver Gaps."
 The Journal of Politics (2016): Link

 - "Nuclear Proliferation and the Use of Nuclear Options: Experimental Tests."
 Political Research Quarterly (2016): Link

 - "Rationalist Experiments on War."
 Political Science Research and Methods (2015): Link

 - "Closeness Counts: Increasing Precision and Reducing Errors in Mass Election Predictions" (with Michael Sances).
 Political Analysis (2015): Link